LocalSEOGuide/lighthouse-reporter/README.md

 # Lighthouse Reporter

 This tool generates lighthouse reports, parses the data, and stores it in a Cloud SQL database.
-The data is then fed GDS to create reports.
+The data is then pulled into GDS to create reports.

 ## Database Structure

-These are the tables used by the tool
+These are the tables used by the tool.
+In general, rows will be queried by the URL of the audit, and the time the report was fetched (fetch_time).

 ### raw_reports

 COMING SOON - This will contain the raw JSON of the reports

 ### gds_audits

+This table contains the basic performance metrics.

 0. id SERIAL PRIMARY KEY - For unique identification
 1. url VARCHAR(2048) - The URL of the report